codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 ## Where to put CSS code?

 It's easier done than said.
-(Is this a correct sentence? :D)
+(Is this the correct idiom? :D)
 Just do this:

 - Use Atom to create 2 files and place them in the same folder.